NiSan4844/OTP-Generator-/README.md

 ## Setup

 1. **Install Required Libraries**: Ensure you have the required libraries installed.
-You can install them using pip:
+You can install them using pip.

-    ```bash
-    pip install pyotp python-dotenv cryptography
-    ```

 2. **Environment Variables**: Create a `.env` file in the project directory with the following variables: